Strong ill-posedness for fractional Hartree and cubic NLS Equations: Abstract

 \section{Abstract}

-In this paper, we consider fractional Hartree (fHE) and fractional cubic nonlinear Schr\"odinger (fNLS) equations on $\mathbb R^d$.
-We establish norm inflation (stronger phenomena than mere ill-posedness) for fHE and fNLS in Fourier-Lebesgue and modulation spaces with negative regularity.
-(In particular, these spaces include Sobolev spaces.)
-We further show that this can be even worse by exhibiting norm inflation with infinite loss of regularity.
-To establish later phenomena, we employ Fourier analytic approach and introduce new resonant sets corresponding to the fractional dispersion $(-\Delta)^{\alpha/2}$.

-In particular, we obtain norm inflation \textit{above} scaling critical regularity in some of these spaces when dispersion index $\alpha$ is large enough.
-It turns out that our approach could treat both equations (fHE) and (fNLS) in a unified manner.
-The method also should be applicable to wider classes of nonlinear equations with Hartree-type nonlinearity.
+We consider fractional Hartree and cubic nonlinear Schr\"odinger equations on Euclidean space $\mathbb R^d$ and on torus $\td$.
+We establish norm inflation (a stronger phenomena than standard ill-posedness) at every initial data in Fourier amalgam spaces with negative regularity.
+In particular, these spaces include Fourier-Lebesgue, modulation and Sobolev spaces.
+We further show that this can be even worse by exhibiting norm inflation with an infinite loss of regularity.
+To establish these phenomena, we employ a Fourier analytic approach and introduce new resonant sets corresponding to the fractional dispersion $(-\Delta)^{\alpha/2}$.
+In particular, when dispersion index $\alpha$ is large enough, we obtain norm inflation {above} scaling critical regularity in some of these spaces.
+It turns out that our approach could treat both equations (Hartree and power-type NLS) in a unified manner.
+The method should also work for a broader range of nonlinear equations with Hartree-type nonlinearity.